 - be in writing

-- be made within the required timeframe (usually 20 working days since broadcast).
+- be made within the required timeframe (usually within 20 working days of the broadcast)

 If you’re complaining to the broadcaster, you need to make your complaint within 20 working days of the broadcast.